Imaging supermoir\'e relaxation in helical trilayer graphene: Methods

 \subsection{Twist angle determination}

+The conversion from applied voltages to carrier density $n$ is determined by the geometric capacitance between the graphite bottom gate and the HTG sample: $n = C_{\rm{g}}(V_{\rm{g}}-V_{\rm{2D}})/e$, where $V_{\rm{g}}-V_{\rm{2D}}$ is the difference in the voltages applied to the bottom gate and the sample.
+The capacitance $C_{\rm{g}}$ between the bottom gate and sample is determined from the slopes of quantum Hall features emerging from charge neutrality in Landau fan measurements, which are quantized according to fundamental constants.
+This matches well to what is expected from geometrical considerations based on the hBN thickness measured by atomic force microscopy.

 The average interlayer twist angle $\theta$ is determined based on the superlattice carrier density $n_{s} = 4/A \approx 8\theta^{2}/\sqrt{3}a^{2}$, which is found by a Gaussian fit to the superlattice peak in d$\mu$/d$n$.
 Here, $A$ is the moiré lattice unit cell area and $a = 0.246$ nm is the graphene lattice constant.
-The conversion from gate voltage to carrier density is calibrated by measuring the slope of the quantum Hall states emerging from the charge neutrality point.
 We note that while we refer to a single angle $\theta$ locally throughout the manuscript, this should be interpreted as the angle corresponding to the single moiré periodicity after relaxation within the HTG domains, and it is not meant to imply that the two interlayer angles are identical before relaxation.